 According to the ECQB process, new questions are drafted by carefully selected and trained external subject matter experts.
 Thanks to close cooperation with Member States, new and existing questions are reviewed to assess their technical accuracy by subject matter experts nominated by the NCAs.
 Further rounds of review, as well as the final approval, are performed by EASA.

 If you are involved in exam deliveries at an NCA and have identified an error in the current question bank, please report this using the form for reporting errors contained in the ECQB

 If you are interested in contributing to the ECQB as a Question Writer, please apply to become an Independent External Expert for EASA.

 Syllabus and Learning Objectives (LOs)

-To support stakeholders in transitioning to the syllabi and LOs published in 2018 and later, TK Syllabus Comparison Documents are available.
-Version 2 compares the syllabi and LOs of 2016 (the “old” syllabi) with those published in 2018 - 2019 (the “new” syllabi).
-Version 3 compares the syllabi and LOs of 2018 - 2019 with those published in 2020.
-Please refer to 'DOWNLOADS' below.
+- TK Syllabus Comparison Document Version 2 compares the syllabi and LOs of 2016 (the “old” syllabi) with those published in 2018 - 2019 (the “new” syllabi).

-Disclaimer: The TK Syllabus Comparison Documents are made available for information purposes only.
-While every care has been taken in preparing the content of the TK Syllabus Comparison Documents to avoid errors, EASA makes no warranty as to the accuracy, completeness or currency of its content.
-EASA shall not be liable for any kind of damages or other claims or demands incurred as a result of incorrect, insufficient or invalid data, or arising out of or in connection with the use, copying or display of the content, to the extent permitted by European and national laws.
+The TK Syllabus Comparison Documents are made available for information purposes only.
+While every care has been taken in preparing the content of the TK Syllabus Comparison Documents to avoid errors, EASA makes no warranty as to the accuracy, completeness, or currency of its content.
+EASA shall not be liable for any kind of damages or other claims or demands incurred as a result of incorrect, insufficient, or invalid data, or arising out of or in connection with the use, copying or display of the content, to the extent permitted by European and national laws.
 The information contained in the Documents should not be construed as legal advice.